What type of novels do you write?

 What different projects do you have in the works?

-To keep myself fresh and multi-dimensional, I have three independent series that will be coming out in 2015-2017.
-The first series is the Nick Lassiter International Espionage Series, featuring Nick Lassiter, a young American who as the series progresses transforms from a Mr. Everyman struggling-writer to a bestselling author and reluctant CIA intelligence asset.
-My second series is the Joe Higheagle Environmental Sleuth Series, featuring geologist Joe Higheagle, a Cheyenne Indian and environmental crime solver living in Colorado.
-Rounding out the lineup are my standalone modern and historical suspense novels with new characters introduced in each novel.
-Within this group, I have a World War II Trilogy featuring different settings and characters, but all dealing with espionage during WWII.
+To keep myself fresh and multi-dimensional, I have three independent series.
+The first series is my WWII Series, featuring different settings and characters but all dealing with espionage during WWII.
+My second series is the Nick Lassiter-Skyler International Espionage Series, featuring Nick Lassiter, a young American who as the series progresses transforms from a Mr. Everyman struggling writer to a bestselling author and reluctant CIA intelligence asset, and Skyler, a beautiful and highly skilled female Italian assassin.
+My third series is the Joe Higheagle Environmental Sleuth Series, featuring geologist Joe Higheagle, a Cheyenne Indian and environmental crime solver living in Colorado.
 All of my books are in the suspense genre, but like Dennis Lehane and Ken Follett, I like to have the creative freedom to explore different time periods and not be restricted to a single series or protagonist.

-I would like to read the Nick Lassiter and Joe Higheagle series in order.
+I would like to read the Nick Lassiter-Skyler International Espionage Series, the WWII Series, and the Joe Higheagle Environmental Sleuth Series in order.
 Where should I start for each series?

 Joe Higheagle in your books is a native Cheyenne.
 What sparked your interest in Plains Indians, and the Cheyenne in particular?